In Memoriam: Preeminent Health Care Antitrust Attorney Arthur N. Lerner (1951-2016)

-Art is recognized as a top lawyer in the healthcare field nationally by Chambers USA and is recognized in both antitrust and healthcare law by The Best Lawyers in America (2008 through 2013 editions).
-He was named one of the top 25 managed care attorneys in the country by The National Law Journal and is highly recommended in Legal Media's Guide to the Leading US Healthcare Lawyers.
-He was named 2013 Lawyer of the Year in Health Care Law in Washington, D.C. by Best Lawyers®.
-In addition, Art has been listed on the BTI Client Service All-Star Team for Corporate Transactions, in recognition of his ability to break down deal complexities and his profound understanding of his clients’ business.
+Art was recognized as a top lawyer in the health care field nationally by Chambers USA and was recognized in both antitrust and health care law by The Best Lawyers in America.
+He was named one of the top 25 managed care lawyers in the United States by The National Law Journal.
+In addition, Art was listed on the BTI Client Service All-Star Team for Corporate Transactions, in recognition of his ability to break down deal complexities and his profound understanding of his clients’ business.
+He was also recently awarded Crowell & Moring’s coveted leadership award by firm partners in recognition of the many contributions he made to enhancing the firm’s culture, community, and business.